selauraclient/selaura/README.md

-# Selaura
+# Selaura  🚀
-Selaura Client is a mod that aims to improve user experience of Minecraft: Bedrock Edition.
+Selaura is a mod that aims to improve user experience of Minecraft: Bedrock Edition. 🎮

-## Features
+## Features : 🛠️
-- Scripting
+- Scripting 💻
-- Multi-language support
+- Multi-language support 🌐
-- Multiversion
+- Multiversion Support ✅

-## Download
+## Download 📥
 - Use the Selaura Launcher, a portable launcher that allows you to:
- - Manage versions
+ - Manage versions 🔧
- - Discord RPC
+ - Discord RPC 🎁
- - Inject Selaura Client
+ - Inject Selaura Client 💉